 Most recent reports in English

-Shattered dreams – Migrant workers and rights violations in the Dubai tourism sector (2015)
+Shattered dreams – Migrant workers in the Dubai tourism sector (2015)

-A short-term solution – A study of the use of fixed-duration contracts in the Cambodian garment industry (2015)
+A short-term solution – Fixed-duration contracts in the Cambodian garment industry (2015)

 Travelife’s broken promises to hotel workers (2015)